-Within one year, adopt a revised Review and Acceptance of Gifts and Loans of Artwork Policy, with review and recommendation by the Public Art Commission and approval by City Council (Appendix F).
+Within one year, adopt a revised Review and Acceptance of Gifts and Loans of Artwork Policy, with review and recommendation by the Public Art Commission and approval by the City Planning Commission (Appendix G).

 When gifts and loans of visual artwork are proposed for placement on City of Richmond property and in buildings owned by the City of Richmond, it is critical that the proposals are reviewed using the same criteria applied to the commissioning and exhibition of artworks undertaken by the City of Richmond Public Art Program.
 In 1997, the City Council adopted a Gifts of Works of Art Policy in conjunction with the Percent for Art Ordinance.